 Now the protagonists in the stories and novels were critical, cynical and basically questioned the entirety of orders, greater plans, or directives that would render societies numb, passive or keep them in an artificial state of happiness.
 Furthermore, the postwar years saw the rise of the paperback, that could exist and prosper through the unstoppable hunger of audiences for original stories, be they in print or on TV.
 Magazines that carried the stories before were not that important anymore, as audiences in the 1960s and 1970s demanded novels.
 And cheap paperback production could meet those needs.

-The 21 authors of the sections cover the beginning and the wild years of the New Wave from roughly 1950 to 1985, either giving a good overview of a subject and then again, muse on one author or a single novel exclusively.
+The 21 authors of the sections cover the beginning and the wild years of the New Wave from roughly 1950 to 1985, either giving a good overview of a subject and then again, musing on one author or a single novel exclusively.
 Unfortunately, apart from the rather short introduction, each chapter basically starts and ends with regard to its own and unique topic.
-Maybe a bit more of editing, with regard to a more linear order (as in Girl Gangs, Biker Boys, and Real Cool Cats: Pulp Fiction and Youth Culture, 1950 to 1980, by the same editors) would have made an ever better book.
+Maybe a bit more of editing, with regard to a more linear order (as in Girl Gangs, Biker Boys, and Real Cool Cats: Pulp Fiction and Youth Culture, 1950 to 1980, by the same editors) would have made an even better book.
 Some of the sections, they come with an average length between four and eight pages, seem a bit out of place as they occasionally seem to be inserted more or less randomly into the book’s outline.

 Apart from that, and depending on your personal interests, the title consists of most readable texts, with the usual shifts in quality, considered that 19 authors will deliver in 19 different styles.

-It is very likely that even longtime fans of the genre will encounter a couple of new authors on the pages ahead.
-So diverse and specialized are the respective chapters on authors, publishers, sub genres, single novels or protagonists.
+It is very likely that even longtime fans of the genre will encounter a couple of new authors on the pages ahead, so diverse and specialized are the respective chapters on authors, publishers, sub genres, single novels or protagonists.
 The titles introduced, discussed in length or brevity thematically range from adventure stories, tales heavily informed by political, radical, racial or feminist themes to crude pulp action, erotic fiction, detective stories and any kind of astronaut/explorer topic and fantastic and grotesque blend thereof possible.

-Back then, marketing demanded that potential readers should be alarmed of such subjects as soon as they saw the book cover.
+Back then, marketing demanded that potential readers should be alarmed by such subjects as soon as they saw the book cover.
 “The promise of science fiction, in its ability to transcend and travel beyond the limits of the present, was not met not only by authors but also illustrators and designers.
 The influence of psychedelia, surrealism, and experimentation in general of book cover art during the period can arguably be seen most strongly in the science fiction field.”

-Some of the highlights presented here unquestionable are the texts “The Energy Exhibition: Radical Science Fiction in the 1960s” by Nicolas Tredell, a solid Mick Farren portrait by Mike Stax, and Rebecca Baumann’s piece on Essex House, a Los Angeles publisher of adult erotica/science fiction literature famous for highly artistic and psychedelic book covers.
+Some of the highlights presented here unquestionably are the texts “The Energy Exhibition: Radical Science Fiction in the 1960s” by Nicolas Tredell, a solid Mick Farren portrait by Mike Stax, and Rebecca Baumann’s piece on Essex House, a Los Angeles publisher of adult erotica/science fiction literature famous for highly artistic and psychedelic book covers.

 Review by Dr. A. Ebert © 2022